 A trust can provide beneficiaries protection from lawsuits, creditors, or divorce.
 Establishing an irrevocable trust means a future creditor or claimant cannot satisfy a judgment against the assets held in that trust.
 A trust can also protect the interests of a minor child by setting guidelines for when distributions are made.

 A trust can provide for children with special needs.

-A trust can not only provide for the health care and personal needs of a child with special needs, it can also help ensure eligibility for Medicare benefits is maintained.
+A trust can not only provide for the health care and personal needs of a child with special needs, it can also help ensure eligibility for Medicaid benefits is maintained.
 And if you are concerned that a beneficiary is unable to manage assets wisely, an independent trustee can help make smart decisions on his or her behalf.

 A trust can encourage certain actions or values.